 If a person approaches a doctor with concerns about skin changes on the foot, the doctor will examine the area and ask the person about any family history of skin cancer.

 - the approximate date of the lesion's development

 - any changes in size and appearance

 - additional signs or symptoms, such as pain, itching, or bleeding

 - any other suspicious moles

-- the lymph nodes near the abnormal area, to rule out any spread, or metastasis
+- the lymph nodes near the abnormal area, to make sure that the cancer has not spread

 Biopsy types and uses